llvm/llvm-project/llvm/docs/LangRef.rst

 Masked Vector Gather and Scatter Intrinsics
 -------------------------------------------

 LLVM provides intrinsics for vector gather and scatter operations.
 They are similar to :ref:`Masked Vector Load and Store <int_mload_mstore>`, except they are designed for arbitrary memory accesses, rather than sequential memory accesses.
-Gather and scatter also employ a mask operand, which holds one bit per vector element, switching the associated vector lane on or off.
+Gather and scatter also employ a mask argument, which holds one bit per vector element, switching the associated vector lane on or off.
 The memory addresses corresponding to the "off" lanes are not accessed.
 When all bits are off, no memory is accessed.

 .. _int_mgather: